What you see: Sprouts growing from your potato’s “eyes.”

 Size of the potato sprout makes a difference

-Nora Olsen, potato specialist for the University of Idaho, says she doesn’t worry much about small sprouts; typically, she’ll try to scrape off pen-tip sizes sprouts while she’s cleaning her potatoes.
+Nora Olsen, potato specialist for the University of Idaho, says she doesn’t worry much about small sprouts; typically, she’ll try to scrape off pen-tip sizes sprouts from potato eyes while she’s cleaning her potatoes.
 But she doesn’t stress about them, even if some small sprouts remain.